janmonschke/aweekinthewoods/content/blog/scotland/isle-of-arran-coastal-way/index.md

 ![Castle ruins in Lochranza](./images/03-castle-ruins-lochranza.jpg)
 <span class="image-caption">Castle ruins in Lochranza</span>

 It was nice to walk into Lochranza from the other side of the bay and from an elevated view point.
-The castle ruins and the boats in the bay looked all so lovely and we could not wait to get back to the campsire to prepare a big dinner surround by swarns of midges.
+The castle ruins and the boats in the bay looked all so lovely and we could not wait to get back to the campsite to prepare a big dinner surround by swarns of midges.
 We also took the time to resupply a bit.
 It's pretty straight forward to get by bus from Lochranza to the supermarket in Brodick and back.

 ### <a name="section4"></a>Day 4: Coire Fhionn Lochan to Catacol over Meall nan Damh (9km)